 Determine a Vibration Baseline

-One of the most critical steps, prior to setting final configurations, is gathering baseline readings.
-A baseline is a set of average readings measured by the sensor while the machine, equipment, or system is in a good working state.
-Before determining this baseline, it’s important to determine the typical operating frequency (or RPMs) for your system.
+Before setting final configurations, one of the most critical steps is gathering baseline readings.
+A baseline is a set of average readings the sensor measures while the machine, equipment, or system is working well.
+Before determining this baseline, it’s important to determine your system’s typical operating frequency (or RPMs).
 If this isn’t clear from the system’s technical literature, this can be determined experimentally with the meter.

 Find the typical operating frequency experimentally:

-- Set the Sample Rate and the Frequency Range Min/Max settings on the meter with consideration for what you think the operating frequency of the system might be (where the assumed operating frequency falls just below the middle of the Frequency Range settings).
+2. Set the Sample Rate and the Frequency Range Min/Max settings on the meter, considering what you think the system’s operating frequency might be (where the assumed operating frequency falls just below the middle of the Frequency Range settings).

-- Observe the readings of the meter while the system is running.
-It’s best to gather several readings to get a more robust picture of the typical operating frequency.
+3. Observe the readings of the meter while the system is running.
+It’s best to gather several readings for a more robust picture of the typical operating frequency.

-This is desirable since harmonics (multiples of the typical operating frequency) may start to appear when system health starts to degrade.
-With the typical frequency in the lower third, this leaves better bandwidth at the upper end of the Frequency Range to be able to see harmonics as they appear.
+This is desirable since harmonics (multiples of the typical operating frequency) may appear when system health degrades.
+The typical frequency in the lower third leaves better bandwidth at the upper end of the Frequency Range to see harmonics as they arise.

 With an appropriate frequency setting found, all that is left is determining the preferred Vibration Mode.
-Which mode is ideal, is typically determined by the Frequency Range of interest.
+The Frequency Range of interest typically determines the ideal Mode.

 Select a Vibration Mode:

-With Vibration Mode and Frequency settings applied now, we can determine the baseline.
-Take an appropriate number of measurements while the system is running and use a combination of Average and Maximum Data modes to determine the baseline.
+We can now determine the baseline with Vibration Mode and Frequency settings applied.
+Take appropriate measurements while the system runs and use a combination of Average and Maximum Data modes to determine the baseline.

 Using the Baseline